US agrees to remove Xiaomi from blacklist, shares jump

-San Francisco, May 12 (IANS) The Joe Biden administration has agreed to remove Chinese smartphone maker Xiaomi from the blacklist imposed by the earlier Donald Trump administration that designated it as a "Communist Chinese military company" and barred the firm from doing business with the US firms.
+San Francisco: The Joe Biden administration has agreed to remove Chinese smartphone maker Xiaomi from the blacklist imposed by the earlier Donald Trump administration that designated it as a "Communist Chinese military company" and barred the firm from doing business with the US firms.

 Xiaomi was added to a US military list of alleged Chinese military companies in January this year.
 The Chinese conglomerate had filed a lawsuit against the ban.